Earn While You Learn

 Our Earn While You Learn Advanced Programs are new in 2024!

 These programs are much longer in duration—typically 1-2 years.
-They do require a commitment back to UVA after program completion.
+They do require a commitment back to UVA Medical Center after program completion.
 This is typically a year for a year.
 This means a 2-year program would require a 2-year commitment to UVA after graduation.

 • Nursing: Registered Nurse (RN)